 (E) Meter Data Requirement.
 For verification purposes, electric power entities shall retain meter generation data to document that the power claimed by the reporting entity was generated by the facility or unit at the time the power was directly delivered.

-1. A lesser of analysis is applicable to imports from specified sources, including imported electricity under EIM, for which ARB has calculated an emission factor of zero, and for imports from California Renewable Portfolio Standard (RPS) eligible resources, excluding the following: (1) contract or ownership agreements, known as grandfathered contracts that meet California RPS program requirements in Public Utilities Code Section 399.16(d) or California Code of Regulations, Title 20 Section 3202(a)(2)(A); (2) dynamically tagged power deliveries; (3) nuclear power; (4) asset controlling supplier power; and (5) imports from hydroelectric facilities for which an entity’s share of metered output on an hourly basis is not established by power contract.
+1. A lesser of analysis is required for imports from specified sources for which CARB has calculated an emission factor of zero or which are from California Renewable Portfolio Standard (RPS) eligible resources, including imported electricity under WEIM or EDAM, and for power from a primary generation source reported for charging an ESS that is not metered pursuant to section 95111(i), excluding the following: (1) contract or ownership agreements, known as grandfathered contracts that meet California RPS program requirements in Public Utilities Code Section 399.16(d) or California Code of Regulations, Title 20 Section 3202(a)(2)(A); (2) dynamically tagged power deliveries; (3) nuclear power; (4) asset controlling supplier power; (5) power from hydroelectric facilities for which an entity’s share of metered output on an hourly basis is not established by power contract; and (6) imports from ESSs.
 A lesser of analysis is required pursuant to the following equation:

 Sum of Lesser of MWh = ΣHMsp min(MGsp*Ssp, TGsp)